MSchostag/Kallisto_transcriptomics/README.md

 mkdir raw
 cd raw # transfere to here
 ```
+You can use the example seq files in /seq_test_data

 Now filter the raw reads using default settings with FastP.
 This also includes adapter removal.
 Folder for filtered read files